facebook-csharp-sdk/facebook-csharp-sdk/README.md

     nuget install facebook

-If you would like to get an older for the the binaries please use the following command.
+If you would like to get an older version of the the binaries please use the following command.

     nuget install facebook -v 5.4.1